 Seawater will be abstracted from the marine environment on a continual basis and circulated through the farm.
 Intake of water presents a risk for the impingement and entrainment of marine organisms.
 The following mitigations are recommended:

-- Fitting of screens and grids at intake areas - Regular maintenance and cleaning of screens to prevent build-up of debris and ineffective pumping ratios - 10.1.2.
-Discharge of seawater - a.
+- Fitting of screens and grids at intake areas - Regular maintenance and cleaning of screens to prevent build-up of debris and ineffective pumping ratios a.
 Effluent water Quality